agduan/PersonalWebsite/README.md

 # Personal Website

 ## Overview
-This is my [personal website](https://alexandraduan.wiki), a simple, minimalist theme featuring a sidebar, a theme toggle (light/dark), and content pages, including a portfolio page with an image carousel.
+This is my [personal website](https://alexandraduan.wiki), a simple, minimalist theme featuring a sidebar, a theme toggle (light/dark), and content pages, including a responsive 2-column portfolio page with an image carousel.
 Made with HTML/CSS, JavaScript, and Google Fonts.

 ## Setup & Usage
 1. Clone or download the repository.